Yosemite is Open.Click here for more TRAVEL ALERTS and information.

 • Seasonal Closures:

-• Tioga Road, Glacier Point Road (beyond Badger Pass), and Mariposa Grove Road are all closed for the season.
+• Tioga Road, Glacier Point Road (beyond Badger Pass), and Mariposa Grove Road are all still closed for the season.

-• Half Dome cables are now DOWN for the season.
+• Half Dome cables are DOWN for the season.

 • A short section of the Valley Loop Trail at The Ahwahnee remains closed due to rockfall risk, although a short detour is available.

-• Campground Closures/Status Changes
+• Campground Status

 Top Tips to Maximize Your Yosemite Experience